Big Texan Steak Ranch: In media

-The 72oz Steak Challenge meal is shown in the movie Waking Up in Reno, with Billy Bob Thornton taking the challenge.
+The 72 ounce Steak Challenge meal is shown in the movie Waking Up in Reno, with Billy Bob Thornton taking the challenge.
 It is also shown on the Travel Channel's Man v.
 Food, where host Adam Richman completes the challenge and in Anthony Bourdain: No Reservations, where Bourdain declines to compete but his cameraman takes part and fails.

 The Big Texan Steak Ranch is known for its Cadillac white stretch limos with longhorn hood ornaments, one of which appears in the 2006 animated film Cars as Texas oil baron Tex Dinoco.
 Becky Ransom and the Big Texan Steak Ranch ("free 72-ounce steak if consumed in 60 minutes") are acknowledged in the film's credits.

-In the Season 3 episode of King of the Hill "And They Call It Bobby Love", the Steak Ranch was parodied with a similar restaurant called the "Panhandler Steakhouse."
+In the Season 3 episode of King of the Hill, "And They Call It Bobby Love", the Steak Ranch was parodied with a similar restaurant called the Panhandler Steakhouse.
 Bobby Hill accepts the challenge only to spite the girl that spurned his affections (who was also a vegetarian).
 He completes the challenge but upon returning home subsequently vomits.

+In a season 10 episode of The Simpsons "Maximum Homerdrive" Homer accepts a big-steak eating contest.

-A billboard advertising the restaurant appears in a panel in George Takei's autobiographical graphic novel They Called us Enemy.
+A billboard advertising the restaurant appears in a panel in George Takei's autobiographical graphic novel They Called Us Enemy.